dotnet/dotnet-monitor/documentation/configuration/storage-configuration.md

 Unlike the other diagnostic artifacts (for example, traces), memory dumps aren't streamed back from the target process to `dotnet monitor`.
 Instead, they are written directly to disk by the runtime.
 After successful collection of a process dump, `dotnet monitor` will read the process dump directly from disk.
 In the default configuration, the directory that the runtime writes its process dump to is the temp directory (`%TMP%` on Windows, `/tmp` on \*nix).
 It is possible to change to the ephemeral directory that these dump files get written to via the following configuration:

+> [!NOTE]
->**Note**: This option is optional if `dotnet monitor` is running in the same process namespace as the target processes or if `DefaultSharedPath` is specified.
+> This option is optional if `dotnet monitor` is running in the same process namespace as the target processes or if `DefaultSharedPath` is specified.

 <details>
   <summary>JSON</summary>